 Job Evaluation Methods

 Job evaluation is the process of assessing the value or worth of a job and the compensation associated with that worth.
 This can be done for a variety of reasons, such as to set pay grades, employee total compensation, or to determine eligibility for certain benefits.
+Job evaluation helps in setting performance expectations and determining salary increases by ensuring that roles are accurately classified and compensated based on their responsibilities and contributions.

 There are several different methods of job evaluation, each with its own set of criteria.
 Some common examples include point-based systems, factor comparison methods, and paired comparison methods.
 These methods can be used alone or in combination, depending on the needs of the organization.